 Even though many of us might think that our teeth are in good shape, regular visits to the family dentist are very important.
 Regular care and prevention of diseases in the mouth are the best possible care you can give your teeth.
 Tackling problems early on will save a lot of bother in the long run – it might save your tooth from an extraction or root canal therapy.
 It is important to visit your dentist at least once, but ideally twice, a year to get your teeth checked and cleaned.

 Some non-dental conditions have symptoms that appear in the mouth.
-A dental examination can reveal signs of vitamin and iron deficiencies, osteoporosis, or more serious conditions such as diabetes, cancer, HIV and glandular fever, to name but a few.
+A dental examination can reveal signs of vitamin and iron deficiencies or more serious conditions such as diabetes, osteoporosis, cancer, HIV and glandular fever.

-Fissure sealants, which are small plastic fillings, can be placed in deep fissures (grooves) in the tooth.
+Fissure sealants, which are thin protective coatings, can be placed in deep fissures (grooves) in molar teeth.
 These are placed to prevent tooth decay in these deep fissures, which are often not easily cleaned by a toothbrush or mouthwash.
 Fissure sealants can be recommended at a dental check-up.

 Get on top of your dental health

 Find and instantly book affordable dentists within Australia